 Social Enterprise and environmental sustainability: challenges and opportunities

 There are many examples of social enterprises creating positive environmental impacts.
-While they are not all motivated by environmental concerns, social enterprise may offer a model that enables business success to be combined with sustainability.
+While they are not all motivated by environmental concerns, the social enterprise model may enable business success to be combined with sustainability.

-This event brings together researchers, policy makers and practitioners to discuss the opportunities and challenges for social enterprises to help create environmental sustainability.
+Held in Cardiff on 16 April, the event brought researchers, policy makers and practitioners together to discuss the opportunities and challenges for social enterprises to help create environmental sustainability.

-This event is jointly organised by the Third Sector Research Centre (TSRC) and the Centre for Business Relationships, Accountability, Sustainability and Society (BRASS).
+The event was jointly organised by the Third Sector Research Centre (TSRC) and the Centre for Business Relationships, Accountability, Sustainability and Society (BRASS).

-Speakers include Defra, as well as local social enterprises and researchers
+Speakers also included Defra, local social enterprises and researchers.